 Please remember that if a fire hydrant in the area of your home has become covered by snow, it is important that you dig around and expose it to assist us in accessing it during an emergency.
 Fire hydrants are an important part of the Borough's fire protection system and if we can't locate the hydrant or are delayed in gaining access to it, additional property damage may occur.
 Following heavy snow storms we will attempt to remove snow from around the hydrants, but any assistance you can provide is greatly appreciated.

-The Quickest way to notify the Fire Department personnel that you need assistance is to call 9-1-1.
+The quickest way to notify fire department personnel that you need assistance is to call 9-1-1.
 Even though you feel that it is not an emergency, calling the fire station directly might not get you the help you need quickly, as the station is not staffed at all times.

 We get calls at the station from residents all the time about fire extinguishers...what kind do I need for my home?
 What can be done with our old extinguishers?
 We would love to help you!